stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 Clients usually start as either:

 * Org-wide - for the "productivity & culture" features
-* Top down - top 3 layers - the CEO/business owner, each of their direct reports and the next layer of direct reports below that
+* Top down - top 3 layers - the CEO/owner, each direct report and their next layer of direct reports
 * Functions - one function at a time
 * Geography - one geography at a time